-Download Gameplay: Touch controls for your favorite games [PDF 703KB]
+Download Gameplay: Touch controls and 2-in-1 awareness for your favorite games [PDF 904KB]

 Check out this one-minute video that explains the Gameplay concept.

-Unlike traditional game controllers, virtual controllers can be fully customized and gamers can even share them with their friends.
-Gameplay works on Windows 8 tablets, Ultrabooks, 2-in-one laptops, All-In-Ones, and even multitouch tables and large touch screens.
+Unlike traditional game controllers, virtual controllers can be fully customized, and gamers can even share them with their friends.
+Gameplay works on Windows 8 tablets, Ultrabooks, 2-in-1 laptops, all-In-ones, and even multitouch tablets and large touch screens.

 Figure 1 ‒ Gameplay in action on Intel Atom-based tablet

 "The Virtual Controller is real!
-Gameplay extends hundreds of PC games that are not touch-enabled and it makes it possible to play them on a whole new generation of portable devices, " says Jim Spadaccini, CEO of Ideum, makers of GestureWorks Gameplay.
-"Better than a physical controller, Gameplay’s Virtual Controllers are customizable and editable.
-We can’t wait to see what gamers make with Gameplay."
+Gameplay extends hundreds of PC games that are not touch-enabled and makes it possible to play them on a whole new generation of portable devices," says Jim Spadaccini, CEO of Ideum, the makers of GestureWorks Gameplay.
+"Better than a physical controller, Gameplay's Virtual Controllers are customizable and editable.
+We can't wait to see what gamers make with Gameplay."

 Several dozen pre-built virtual controllers for popular Windows games come with GestureWorks Gameplay (currently there are over 116 unique titles).
 Gameplay lets users configure, layout, and customize existing controllers as well.
 The software also includes an easy to use, drag-and-drop authoring tool allowing users to build their own virtual controller for many popular Windows-based games distributed on the Steam service.

 Users can place joysticks, D-pads, switches, scroll wheels, and buttons anywhere on the screen, change the size, opacity, and add colors and labels.
-Users can also create multiple layout views which can be switched in game at any time.
-This allows a user to create unique views for different activities in game, such as combat versus inventory management functions in a Role Playing Game.
+Users can also create multiple layout views that can be switched in the game at any time.
+This allows a user to create unique views for different activities in the game, such as combat versus inventory management functions in a Role Playing Game.

-Powered by the GestureWorks gesture-processing engine aka GestureWorks Core, Gameplay provides support for over 200 global gestures.
-Basic global gestures such as tap, drag, pinch/zoom, and rotate are supported by default, but are also customizable.
+Powered by the GestureWorks gesture-processing engine, aka GestureWorks Core, Gameplay provides support for over 200 global gestures.
+Basic global gestures such as tap, drag, pinch/zoom, and rotate are supported by default but are also customizable.
 This allows extension of overlaid touch controllers, giving gamers access to multi-touch gestures that can provide additional controls to PC games.
-For example, certain combat moves can be activated with a simple gesture versus a button press in a FPS.
-Gameplay even includes experimental support for accelerometers so you can steer in a racing game by tilting your Ultrabook™ or tablet, and it detects when you change your 2-1 device to tablet mode to optionally turn on the virtual controller overlay.
+For example, certain combat moves can be activated with a simple gesture versus a button press in an FPS.
+Gameplay even includes experimental support for accelerometers so you can steer in a racing game by tilting your Ultrabook™ or tablet, and it detects when you change your 2-in-1 device to tablet mode to optionally turn on the virtual controller overlay.